raulG91/raulG91/README.md

 ## Personal Projects

 + [**Mi coleccion**](https://raulg91.pythonanywhere.com/) This is a flask apllication that will allow you to organise your videogame collection.
 Users can create a profile and store all new items added to his/her collection.
 It will make easy to get all details about your videogames collection, such as price, platform, state, etc...
 Flask app uses a MySQL database to store all the information about users and items.
 Frontend is done using HTML and CSS.
 It is still under contruction!
-+ [**Weeding website**](https://sunny-atrium-401808.lm.r.appspot.com/) I will get married on April 13th 2024, so I created a samll website with information about the event and also a form to confirm assitance.
++ [**Weeding website**](https://www.bodamariaraul.net) I will get married on April 13th 2024, so I created a small website with information about the event and also a form to confirm assitance.
 It also uses Flask in combination wiht HTML, CSS and Javascript.
 The information about invitees is store in a Google sheet, which make easy to modify or check it.
 I used APIs provided by Google to achieve it.
 This application is deployed into Google cloud.

 ## Certifications and courses